-39 The tropical Andes are the most biodiverse region on Earth and one of the most threatened terrestrial 40 habitats, acutely vulnerable to both climate change and land-use change (Myers et al. 2000; Mittermeier et al. 2011; Rahbek et al. 2019).
-Andean forests are warming at rates faster than any in the historical 41 42 record as well as experiencing shifts in precipitation regimes (Urrutia and Vuille 2009; Morales et al. 43 2023), requiring species to evolutionarily adapt or physiologically acclimate in situ to climates outside 44 their current climatic niche, or migrate for populations to remain in equilibrium with climate and avoid 45 extinction (Feeley and Silman 2010).
-It has been widely argued that given the rapid pace of climate change and the generation times required for evolutionary change, it is unlikely that most tree species will 46 47 be able to adapt fast enough (e.g., Smith and Donoghue 2008; Shaw and Etterson 2012), and the potential for acclimation is still unclear (e.g., Shaw and Etterson 2012; Feeley et al. 2023).
-Several studies have 48 49 reported migration as evidenced by upslope shifts in population mean range (Feeley et al. 2011; Fadrique et al. 2018; Mamantov et al. 2021, among others), but few tree species have migration rates that keep pace 50 51 with shifts in their preferred habitat (Farfan Ríos 2019).
-Still, species undergoing range shifts may 52 increasingly overlap with close relatives both spatially and temporally, particularly those that replace each other along climatic gradients.
-A breakdown of these barriers to gene flow and increased hybridization 53 54 and introgression may offer alternative eco-evolutionary mechanisms for species to respond to climate 55 change.
+The tropical Andes are the most biodiverse region on Earth and one of the most threatened terrestrial environments, acutely vulnerable to both climate change and land-use change (Myers et al. 2000; Mittermeier et al. 2011; Rahbek et al. 2019).
+Andean forests are warming at rates faster than any in the historical record as well as experiencing shifts in precipitation regimes (Urrutia and Vuille 2009; Morales et al. 2023), requiring species to evolutionarily adapt or physiologically acclimate in situ to climates outside their current climatic niche, or migrate for populations to remain in equilibrium with climate and avoid extinction (Feeley and Silman 2010b).
+It has been widely argued that given the rapid pace of climate change and the generation times required for evolutionary change, it is unlikely that most tree species will be able to adapt fast enough (e.g., Smith and Donoghue 2008; Shaw and Etterson 2012), and the potential for acclimation is still unclear (e.g., Shaw and Etterson 2012; Feeley et al. 2023).
+Several studies have reported migration as evidenced by upslope shifts in population mean range (Feeley et al. 2011; Fadrique et al. 2018; Mamantov et al. 2021, among others), but few tree species have migration rates that keep pace with shifts in their preferred habitat (Farfan Ríos 2019).
+Still, species undergoing range shifts may increasingly overlap with close relatives both spatially and temporally, particularly those that replace each other along climatic gradients.
+A breakdown of these barriers to gene flow and increased hybridization and introgression may offer alternative eco-evolutionary mechanisms for species to respond to climate change.

 Tropical montane forests, particularly the tropical Andes, are distinctly susceptible to climate-driven secondary contact and gene flow for several reasons.
-First, these systems comprise a high diversity of rare species and congeners that turnover rapidly with elevation (Terborgh 1971; Gentry 1982; Cadena et al. 2012; Freeman et al. 2022) resulting in the packing of many, closely related species along elevation gradients (e.g., Kitayama 1992, Lieberman et al. 1996, Jankowski et al. 2009).
+First, these systems comprise a high diversity of rare species and congeners that turn over rapidly with elevation (Terborgh 1971; Gentry 1982; Cadena et al. 2012; Freeman et al. 2022) resulting in the packing of many, closely related species along elevation gradients (e.g., Kitayama 1992, Lieberman et al. 1996, Jankowski et al. 2009).
 Rarity can facilitate hybridization, as individuals in small populations are more likely to hybridize when in contact with other closely related taxa (Rhymer and Simberloff 1996).
-Additionally, the relatively young evolutionary age of the tropical Andes may increase the likelihood of gene flow and hybridization, as irreversible conditions that initiated it in the first place (e.g. Seehausen 2006).
-As most Andean plant diversification events are young (<1 Myr; Nevado et al. 2018), the proportion of species amenable to hybridization role gene flow has played in shaping Andean tree diversity in the past and the potential impact it mayhave on the persistence or extinction of these species in the future.
+Additionally, the relatively young evolutionary age of the tropical Andes may increase the likelihood of gene flow and hybridization, as irreversible ecological speciation is thought to require long, stable periods (millions of years) of the environmental conditions that initiated it in the first place (e.g. Seehausen 2006).
+The Andes are one of the youngest mountain ranges on earth, with mountain building beginning in the late Cretaceous (~65 Ma) and the most significant uplift occurring during the middle to late Miocene (~23-12 Ma) and early Pliocene (~4.5 Ma) in tropical zones (Hoorn et al. 2010; Boschman 2021).
+Diversification of montane plant and animal genera coincides with these events, beginning ~20 Ma and many events <5 Ma (Hoorn et al. 2010).
+While the crown ages of many mid-elevation Andean plant lineages are within the Miocene (Hoorn et al. 2010; Pérez-Escobar 2022), speciation events are often much younger, resulting from changing environmental conditions, habitat connectivity, and immigrations over the Pliocene and Pleistocene.
+Thus, the proportion of species amenable to hybridization resulting from modern climate-induced secondary contact is significant.
+It is therefore, important to understand the role gene flow has played in shaping Andean tree diversity in the past and the potential impact it may have on the persistence or extinction of these species in the future.